gilnam74/vex-sneppet/VEX-for-artists.md

 Check [Programming Basics tutorial](Programming-basics) if you are totally 146% fresh noob in developing.

-##### Create a wrangle in a fresh Houdini scene
-- Press TAB in Node View, type `geometry`, hit ENTER
-- Dive inside "Geometry" node, delete "File" node
-- Press TAB, type `aw`, hit ENTER to create "Attribute Wrangle" node

-If you need to **CREATE** data with Attribute Wrangle: switch **"Run Over"** parameter to **"Detail"**.
-If you will feed some data to Attribute Wrangle (connect any node to input) leave Run Over parameter at default Point state.

 Article structure:
 - [VEX orientation](#vex-orientation)
 [Point](#create-a-point) | [Line](#create-a-line) | [Circle](#create-a-circle)